 There are a couple of ways to experience the loop, but the easiest is driving.
 From Fredericksburg, take Texas State Highway 16 North to Ranch Road 1323.
 Take this east to the town of Willow City.
 When the road turns South, instead turn left and head north.
 The road will wind its way through the hills for 13 miles before coming out on Highway 16 North again.

-While driving is the easiest, fastest, and most popular way to take in the Willow Loop, it is also extremely popular with cyclists.
+While driving is the easiest, fastest, and most popular way to take in the Willow Loop, it is also extremely popular with cyclists (the entire route is paved).
 On weekends, you’ll see cyclists by the dozens taking in the rolling hills and beautiful flowers at a much slower pace.
 The Willow City School parking lot makes a good place to drop the car before heading out on two wheels.

 Not to be outdone, you might even encounter runners or hikers on the loop.
 The 13-mile distance makes it a perfect (albeit challenging) half marathon distance.